derek-liao/MonoKT/README.md

 **Table1: Statistics of 11 datasets. "#concepts\*" denotes the total number of concepts after converting multiple concepts into a new concept.**

+The dataset processed with PTADisc can be found at the [link](https://drive.google.com/file/d/1IFys5t9J2yzOz_KLk86EglnBU2bftEJG/view?usp=sharing).

 ## ➡️Quick Start

 ### Installation